-- Select which of the layers that you wish to hide the image cut lines
+- Select which of the layers you wish to hide the image cut lines

-- Click on the image cut line you wish to hide the you will see that once you close the contour panel that they have disappeared and the image has been simplified.
+- Click on the image cut line you wish to hide you will see that once you close the contour panel that they have disappeared, and the image has been simplified.

-Watch how I use both the contour, flatten button and change colors in my short clip here:
+Watch how I use both the contour, flatten button, and change colors in my short clip

 Once you have flattened an image, Cricut will give you prompts to walk you through printing the image and cutting it out.
 I decided to add an additional clip on that to elaborate.
-Watch my video clip of how to use the print and cut method here:
+Watch my video clip of how to use the print and cut method:

 How to use the attach tool in Cricut Design Space

-- Select 2 or more image cuts on your canvas after placing then as desired on the screen
+- Select 2 or more image cuts on your canvas after placing them as desired on the screen

 - Click the Attach button at the bottom of the layers panel to your right.

 How to use the Weld tool in Design Space

 The Weld tool allows you to join shapes to create a single custom-cut image by eliminating cut lines.
 The Weld tool is very useful if you wish to simplify a design or join to existing shapes together, but I think my favorite use for the Weld tool is using it with text.